Properties of using Fisher information gain for Bayesian design of experiments: Introduction

 Suppose an experiment is to be conducted to learn the relationship between a series of controllable variables and a measurable response for some physical system.
 The experiment consists of a number of runs where each run involves specification of a series of controllable variables and subsequent observation of a response.
 Typically, on completion of the experiment, it is assumed that the observed responses are realisations of a random variable with a fully specified probability distribution apart from a vector of unknown parameters.
 That is, a statistical model is assumed for the responses.
 The observed responses are used to estimate the parameters thus allowing estimation of the relationship between controllable variables and response.

 A question of interest is how should the controllable variables for all runs (i.e. the design) be specified to facilitate as precise as possible estimation of the unknown parameters.
-The Bayesian decision-theoretic approach \citep[e.g.][]{CV1995} is to select the design to maximise the expectation of a utility function.
+The Bayesian decision-theoretic approach \citep[see, for example,][]{CV1995} is to select the design to maximise the expectation of a utility function.
 Expectation is taken with respect to the joint distribution of all unknown quantities, i.e. the responses and the parameters, with this joint distribution following from the specification of the statistical model and a prior distribution for the parameters.
-First, note that the use of Bayesian methods to determine a design does not restrict the post-experiment analysis to be Bayesian \citep[e.g.][Chapter 18]{ADT2007}.
-Second, note that a design that maximises an expected utility is not necessarily unique.
+The advantages of this approach are as follows.
+(1) The choice of utility allows bespoke experimental aims to be incorporated (for example, experimental aims of prediction and/or model selection can be considered instead of estimation although these are not the focus of this paper).
+(2) By taking expectation with respect to unknown quantities, all known sources of uncertainty are incorporated.
+(3) The framework fits into the iterative nature in which knowledge is accumulated in science, i.e. the distribution of unknown quantities for the current iteration is based on the results of the previous iteration.
+With regards to point (3) above, the approach can even be extended to account for the fact that the expected utility will be maximised in subsequent iterations \citep[see, for example,][]{huanmarzouk_2016}, i.e. so-called Bayesian sequential or adaptive design.
+However this extension is not considered in this paper.

 The choice of utility allows different ways of specifying estimation precision.
 Ideally, the choice of utility should be uniquely tailored to the experiment.
 However, a more pragmatic choice is often made from certain default utility functions.
-Two common default utilities are Shannon information gain \citep{lindley1956} and negative squared error loss \citep[e.g.][pages 77-79]{robert2007}.
+Two common default utilities for estimation precision are Shannon information gain \citep{lindley1956} and negative squared error loss \citep[see, for example,][pages 77-79]{robert2007}.
 In either case, typically, the utility function depends on the responses through the posterior distribution of the parameters.
 Even for relatively simple statistical models, the posterior distribution is not of a known form meaning that the utility and expected utility are not available in closed form and require approximation.